This is my mega-post about MLM Success.

 One Year to Get Profitable

 Very few businesses I know of are profitable in their first year.
-With the different types of businesses I’ve ever owned, ALL of them took me at least one year to earn a profit.
+With the different types of businesses I’ve owned, ALL of them took me at least one year to earn a profit.
 Some took even longer than that.

 I might have earned revenue during the first year in business, but it typically wasn’t more than my business expenses.